 Zoe has never met her father because he has been in prison since just before she was born.
 She’s busy pursuing her goal of being on the Food Network Kids Bake Challenge when she gets a letter from him, right before her twelfth birthday, throwing her emotions and plans into disarray.
 You can also check out this title as eAudio on OverDrive/Libby, as eAudio on Hoopla, as eBook on OverDrive/Libby or as eBook on Hoopla.

 When Sarah’s cousin, Janie arrives for a visit, Sarah’s plans are completely squashed.
 Janie has a knack for getting into trouble and asks Sarah to take her to Creek Church: a landmark of their small town that she heard was haunted.
 It’s also off-limits.
 Janie’s sticky fingers lead Sarah, Ellis and his best friend, Jasper, to uncover a deep-seated part of the town’s past.
 With a bit of luck, this foursome will heal the place they call home and the people within it they call family.
+This title is also available for checkout as an eBook on Overdrive/Libby.

 Ten middle-schoolers walk home from school.
 Ten lives, ten unique points of view, ten minds thinking of jokes, grandparents, boogers, money, fear, love, and skateboarding, among other things.
 And a school bus, falling from the sky.
 You can also check out this title as eAudio on OverDrive/Libby or as eBook on OverDrive/Libby.